-Today, Representative Nydia Velazquez (NY-07) introduced a bill to ban the use of organophosphates in food production, called Banning All Neurotoxic Organophosphate Pesticides (BAN OPs) from our Food Act.
-This bill would also prohibit foods from having any residue from organophosphates, without exception and regardless of tolerances set forth by the Food and Drug Administration.
+Today, U.S. Representative Nydia Velazquez (NY-07) reintroduced a bill to ban the use of organophosphates in food production — the Ban All Neurotoxic Organophosphate Pesticides (BAN OPs) From Our Food Act.
+This bill would also prohibit foods from having any residue from organophosphates, without exception and regardless of tolerances set forth by the Environmental Protection Agency (EPA).
 Studies show that even low levels of exposure in children have resulted in learning disabilities, negative cognitive outcomes, attention deficit disorders, and loss of working memory.
 Farmworkers and those living close to fields using organophosphate pesticides are most at risk of exposure.

 Earthjustice and its long-term coalition partners have worked for years to limit exposure to dangerous organophosphate toxins.
-Last November, Earthjustice filed a petition along with a coalition of 10 health, community, and farmworker groups, asking the EPA to ban neurotoxic organophosphate pesticides, which are prevalent in our food and water, and endanger farmworkers and their families.
-The EPA recently banned all food uses of chlorpyrifos, the most well-known organophosphate pesticide, but only one among a dangerous pesticide group.
-Chlorpyrifos is just one of over a dozen organophosphates the agency reauthorized for use in agricultural fields, even though they are acutely neurotoxic and are linked to neurodevelopmental harm to fetuses and infants.
+In November 2021, Earthjustice filed a petition along with a coalition of 13 health, community, and farmworker groups, asking the EPA to ban neurotoxic organophosphate pesticides, which are prevalent in our food and water, and endanger farmworkers and their families.
+Additionally, the EPA received more than 30,000 comments from people across the country demanding the agency do its job to protect our food, drinking water, and families.
+The EPA recently banned all food uses of chlorpyrifos, the most well-known organophosphate pesticide.
+However, chlorpyrifos is just one of over a dozen organophosphates the agency reauthorized for use in agricultural fields, even though they are acutely neurotoxic and are linked to neurodevelopmental harm to fetuses and infants.

-Earthjustice is co-petitioners with the United Farm Workers, United Farm Workers Foundation, CRLA Foundation, Alianza Nacional de Campesinas, Farmworker Association of Florida, Farmworker Justice, GreenLatinos, Labor Council for Latin American Advancement, League of United Latin American Citizens, Learning Disabilities Association of America, Pesticide Action Network North America, and Pineros y Campesinos Unidos del Noroeste.
+Earthjustice is co-petitioners with the United Farm Workers, UFW Foundation, CRLA Foundation, Alianza Nacional de Campesinas, Farmworker Association of Florida, Farmworker Justice, GreenLatinos, Labor Council for Latin American Advancement, League of United Latin American Citizens, Learning Disabilities Association of America, Natural Resources Defense Council, Pesticide Action Network North America, and Pineros y Campesinos Unidos del Noroeste.

 Quotes from our co-petitioners:

-“As the son of farm worker parents who have labored in California’s agricultural fields for over 35 years, I urge the EPA to ensure the protection of farmworker families who are on the frontlines of exposure to harmful insecticides,” said Eriberto Fernandez, Government Affairs Deputy Director for UFW Foundation.
+“The UFW Foundation urges the EPA to ensure the protection of farmworker families who are on the frontlines of exposure to harmful insecticides,” said UFW Foundation spokesperson Daniel Larios.
 “Organophosphates have no place in our food.
 To advance environmental justice, the agency must ensure that its decisions leave no farmworker behind.
 To protect ALL farmworkers, the United States must ban ALL uses of this neurotoxic pesticide and we will continue to advocate to that end.”

 “We cannot allow any more farmworkers, especially farmworker women and their families, to be exposed to pesticides.
 The reproductive health of too many farmworker women have been harmed,” said Mily Trevino-Sauceda, executive director of Alianza Nacional de Campesinas.
 “Many have suffered complications during pregnancy.
 Too many children of farmworkers have been born with birth defects.”